aneesh-joshi/SelfDrivingCarBehaviouralClone/writeup_template.md

 #### 1. Solution Design Approach

 I experimented a lot with the architectures to get a good model.
-This was based on the initial assumption that my model's performance was very strongly dependent on the architecture.
+This was based on the initial assumption that my model's performance was very strongly dependent on the architecture. (an assumption which was somewhat incorrect (more on this later))

-As a result, I ended up trying several different architectures.
+As a result, I ended up trying several different architectures:
 First, I tried an architecture with fewer convolutions and more fully connected layers.
 However, this made the number of parameters blow up to 16 million.
 This was unnecessary and simply unfeasible on my 8GBs of RAM with only CPU

 Searching for a better method, I decided to give transfer learning a chance.
-I downloaded VGG16 and trained on that.
+I downloaded VGG16, added fresh fully connected layers and trained on that.
 This made the parameters lesser but not by much; it was still in the millions.
+I tried freezing the VGG16 parameters, but to no avail.

-Finally, I settled on using the NVIDIA architecture as it had the least parameters.
+Finally, I settled on using the NVIDIA architecture as it had the least parameters (348 thousand).

 This exercise in architecture search made me realize the importance of keeping the number of parameters less.
-I learned that adding more convolutions will reduce the feature space, resulting in lesser parameters for the first fully connected layer after the convolutions.
+I learned that adding more convolutions will reduce the feature space, resulting in lesser parameters for the first fully connected layer after the convolutions are flattened.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+The NVIDIA model trained fast.
+This was a big advantage as I could now turn my focus to collecting and improving the training data.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines [TODO]) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines [TODO]) It is represented below:

 ```
 ____________________________________________________________________________________________________